getsentry/sentry-javascript/packages/angular/README.md

 ## Angular Version Compatibility

-For Angular 10-13 use the latest version of the Sentry Angular SDK.
-In case you are using an Angular 9 or earlier, use version 6.x of the SDK as newer versions do not support Angular <10.
+The latest version of this SDK officially supports Angular 10-13.
+If you are using an older version of Angular and experience problems with the Angular SDK, we recommend downgrading the SDK to version 6.x.

 ## General